thebigfilecom/thebigfile-com-dev/submodules/response-verfication/examples/http-certification/json-api/README.md

 - First, check if a response for the current request URL and method exists.
 - If a response exists, serve it.
 - Otherwise, serve the fallback "Not found" response.
-- Add the `IC-Certificate` response header.
+- Add the `BIG-Certificate` response header.

 ```rust
 fn query_handler(request: &HttpRequest, _params: &Params) -> HttpResponse {